People sometimes ask me what apps I use, particularly on iPhone OS.

 - Things – for personal GTD management.

 - MoneyWell – I reviewed a bunch of personal finance apps, and I thought this one was best.
 Syncs to the iPhone app (see above).
 But also see above re: apparently abandoned development.

 - Delicious Library – shitty user interface and stalled development, but all my books are catalogued here.

 - BBEdit – old reliable, the text editor I’ve used for virtually all markup I’ve ever done since the early days of the web.
 Every single word and tag on my Rhodes Chroma site, now totalling well over a million words (not counting markup), has been authored exclusively with this app.

 - Cornerstone – in my opinion, the best Subversion client for Mac OS X.

-- Interarchy – far and away the best ftp client for the Mac.
+- Interarchy – ftp client for the Mac.
 It’s synced every file on my aforementioned Chroma site for over five years, but I’ve been using it for over a decade.
 I only occasionally use the ftp command line app.

 - OmniGraffle – still one of the best reasons to use a Mac.
 A joy.
 And they have a very liberal licensing policy: since I have a license at work, I can use it on my home computer for whatever I want.
 Brilliant.